larsgr/gene-id-mapping/README.md

 ## License

-*To be determined.* The final license will align with Salmobase’s policies and the licenses of integrated third-party tools.
+*To be determined.* ... probably MIT

 ---